adrian-kalinin/DailyAnimalsBot/README.md

 `openssl req -new -x509 -days 3650 -key webhook_pkey.pem -out webhook_cert.pem`

 Attention!
-When asked for "Common Name (e.g. server FQDN or YOUR name)" you should reply with the same value as your server's ip addres
+When asked for "Common Name (e.g. server FQDN or YOUR name)" you should reply with the same value as your server's ip addres.

 ### Create virtual environment for Python and install all requiremetns (in terminal):